opensoars/f_/readme.md

 ### Todo
 * maxTries.methodName should be put in maxRetries(.all) object!
-* Write some memory tests using [raminfo](https://github.com/opensoars/raminfo)
+* Write memory tests using [raminfo](https://github.com/opensoars/raminfo).
-* Write a 'real world' example (will be used in documentation)
+* Write a 'real world' example (will be used in documentation)/
-* Complete documentation
+* Complete documentation/

 ---